MiWeiss/Project-Tips/README.md

 #### :+1: :+1: :+1: Code builds / compiles / runs without errors
 If your code does not compile or cannot be built, your TA cannot run it and won't be able to give you any points for any of the cool stuff you implemented.
-For this, it is important that you do not use any external libraries, expect if your project task explicitely allows you to do so.
+For this, it is important that you do not use any external libraries, except if your project task explicitly allows you to do so.

 Make sure you do not use any absolute paths or system specific configurations, which may prevent your software to run on another machine.
 If some machine specific configuration is required, use a dedicated configuration file.